 All financial companies need to disclose customers' personal information to run their everyday businesses, to appropriately tailor the services offered (where applicable), and to comply with our regulatory obligations.
 Accordingly, information, confidential and proprietary, plays an important role in the success of our business.
-However, we recognize that you have entrusted us with your personal and financial data, and we recognize our obligation to keep this information secure.
+However, we recognize that you have entrusted us with your personal data, and we recognize our obligation to keep this information secure.
 Maintaining your privacy is important to us, and we hold ourselves to a high standard in its safekeeping and use.
 Most importantly, DoubleLine Alternatives does not sell its customers' non-public personal information to any third parties.
-DoubleLine Alternatives uses its customers request (where applicable), to make its customers aware of other financial products and services offered by a DoubleLine Alternatives affiliated company, and to satisfy obligations we owe to regulatory bodies.
+DoubleLine Alternatives uses its customers' non-public personal information primarily to complete financial transactions that its customers request (where applicable), to make its customers aware of other financial products and services offered by a DoubleLine Alternatives affiliated company, and to satisfy obligations we owe to regulatory bodies.
+We may use your contact information, with your consent, (where required) to communicate with you including through emails and/or text messages.